 No, they did not.
 But they did make us feel like someone worthy of such a treat.

 I imagine the candy craver can earn that $7 in under an hour.
-Four years after my Nordic adventure, I was earning $1,000 after tax in a single day as a locum tenens anesthesiologist.
+Four years after my Nordic adventure, I earned $1,000 after-tax in a single day as a locum tenens anesthesiologist.

 What’s the Point of the $1,000 Bar Tab?

-The times I am most likely to temporarily abandon my more frugal tendencies are when traveling and with friends.
+I am most likely to temporarily abandon my more frugal tendencies when traveling and with friends.

 - You can be relatively frugal without always being frugal.